sherrymaooo/INDE577-TIANYIMAO/Supervised learning/K-Nearest-Neighbors/README.md

 * Advantages and Disadvantages
     * Advantages
     * Disadvantages
-* Hard code of KNN classifier and regressor
+* Code of KNN classifier and regressor
 * Applications on data sets
     * Classification problem
     * Regression problem